 faith and practice (check out his video by "The Bible Project" for a different way to experience and understand what the Bible is).

-We believe that scriptures point us to Jesus Christ.
+We believe that scriptures point us to Jesus Christ, the living Word of God made flesh.
 We also believe that our faith in Christ, produces (calls us to make) a real and ongoing change in the choices we make and the way we see God, ourselves, and others.
 We believe we are saved by grace through faith as a gift from God (Ephesians 2:8-9)!
 And what an AWESOME gift it is!
 Because of God's grace to us, we are free to be our real and authentic selves and live a life free from the bondage of sin or from some religious list of 'dos and don'ts'.
 We believe that God, through Christ, is reconciling the world (and everything in it) to Himself and it is in Christ’s name, therefore, the Church is sent out to bear witness to the good news of reconciliation with God, with others, and with all creation.
 In Christ the Church receives its truth and appeal, its holiness¸ and its unity.

 The Presbyterian Church (USA) has its roots in the reformed tradition (for more info on the 'reformed tradition', see this PDF or Video) and believes from time to time it is necessary to affirm what we believe through creeds and confession that have their basis in scripture and the ethical implications scripture calls us to embody.
 To check out other beliefs of the Presbyterian Church (U.S.A.) click HERE.